Trade Show Lighting

 |Lifespan (hours)||50,000 - 60,000 hours||800 - 1,200 hours|

 |Cost (USD)||$15 - $20/bulb||$3 - $5/bulb|

-Still not sure what bulbs you want to go with when it comes to your exhibit lighting fixtures?
-Not only do we offer most of our trade show lighting options in both LED and halogen, but we've put together a handy halogen & LED calculator so you can see which fits your budget better.
+Still not sure what trade show lighting bulbs you want to go with when it comes to your exhibit lighting fixtures?
+Not only do we offer most of our trade show lighting options in both LED and halogen versions, but we’ve put together a handy halogen & LED calculator so you can see which fits your budget better.